zephyrproject-rtos/zephyr/doc/application/index.rst

 * :makevar:`ZEPHYR_MODULES`: A CMake list containing absolute paths of additional directories with source code, Kconfig, etc. that should be used in the application build.
-See :ref:`modules` below for details.
+See :ref:`modules` for details.

 .. _build_an_application: